Model Predictive Control with High-Probability Safety Guarantee for Nonlinear Stochastic Systems: Abstract

 \section{Abstract}

-We present a model predictive control (MPC) framework for nonlinear stochastic systems that ensures safety guarantee with high probability.
-Unlike most existing stochastic MPC schemes, our method adopts a set-erosion that converts the probabilistic safety constraint into a tractable deterministic safety constraint on a smaller safe set over deterministic dynamics.
-As a result, our method is compatible with any off-the-shelf deterministic MPC algorithm.
-The key to the effectiveness of our method is a tight bound on the stochastic fluctuation of a stochastic trajectory around its nominal version.
-Our method is scalable and can guarantee safety with high probability level (e.g., 99.99\%), making it particularly suitable for safety-critical applications involving complex nonlinear dynamics.
-Rigorous analysis is conducted to establish a theoretical safety guarantee, and numerical experiments are provided to validate the effectiveness of the proposed MPC method.
+We present a model predictive control (MPC) scheme for nonlinear stochastic systems that renders a safety guarantee with high probability.
+Unlike most existing stochastic MPC schemes, our method adopts a set erosion strategy that converts the probabilistic safety constraint into a tractable deterministic safety constraint on a smaller safe set under deterministic dynamics.
+The latter can be addressed using any scalable, off-the-shelf, deterministic MPC algorithm.
+The key to the effectiveness of the proposed MPC is a tight bound on the stochastic fluctuation of a stochastic trajectory around its nominal version.
+With this tight bound, our method can guarantee a safety bound with a high probability level (e.g., 99.99\%), making it particularly suitable for safety-critical applications involving complex nonlinear dynamics.
+Finally, we present a rigorous analysis of the closed-loop dynamics, which resolves a subtle theoretical gap in the existing literature.
+Numerical experiments are provided to validate the effectiveness of the proposed MPC method.